 Screenwriters like Aaron Sorkin, Jon Favreau, Robert Zemeckis, and JJ Abrams, to name only a few.
 These highly acclaimed screenwriters can’t stop praising Final Draft for a reason.

-If you haven’t already, try out Final Draft with a free trial.
+If you haven’t already, try Final Draft today.

 However, if you still feel like Final Draft is too complicated, try out the other options in the table I provided in the last section.
 What matters most is that you find the screenwriting software that works for you.